Global AI Regulations Everything You Need to Know

 3. Limited risk – Transparency requirements (chatbots, AI-generated content)

-4. Minimal risk – No specific obligations
+4. Minimal risk – No specific obligation

 The United States lacks comprehensive federal legislation on AI.
 Instead, regulation of artificial intelligence occurs through agency-specific guidelines and a growing body of state-level AI regulation.